USC-NSL/allanlab/README.md

 ## Installation

 - Install Jekyll: [Jekyll for Ubuntu, MacOS, Windows](https://jekyllrb.com/docs/installation/)
-- `bundle install`
+- `bundler install`
-- `jekyll serve` - Website will be served on localhost:4000
+- `bundler exec jekyll build` - Website will be built
-- `build exec jekyl build` - Website will be built
+- `bundler exec jekyll serve` - Website will be served on localhost:4000

 ## Steps to update the website